avnishit/wordstats-service/README.md

 - Tasks & TaskQueue are currently not persistant, only the word stats result are.
 Tasks are simply queued up & processed, there is no retry mechanism in place right now.
 - All files are being treated & processing is attempted as text.
 For eg. a large video file will be processed as text after attempted string conversions.
 - Files are being streamed, words that get split across stream chunks are not handled.
+- For server file path, use default folder path from config to store files ( its set to 'assets'), right now there is no access security in place.

 ### Logical Application Layers